umlaeute/v4l2loopback/README.md

 you can find a number of scenarios on the wiki at
 	http://github.com/umlaeute/v4l2loopback/wiki

+## Troubleshooting
+if you have a secure-boot enabled kernel, you might not be able to simply build a kernel module and insert it. this is actually a security feature (as it prevents malicious code to be inserted into kernel-space).

+if you are not allowed to insert the kernel module (running `modprobe`, or `insmod`), you have a few options (consult your distribution's documentation on how to perform any of these steps)_
+- disable secure-boot and reboot
+- sign the module binary with a whitelisted key (this probably only applies if you are creating a distribution)

+you could also just try building the module [via `DKMS`](#DKMS), and hope that it does all the magic for you.

 # OPTIONS
 if you need several independent loopback devices, you can pass the "devices"